 The last issue that I have is battery life.
 I would personally like the battery to be longer, though my daily use has multiple apps running in Balanced Mode for hours on end and the battery would die after about two hours.
 Now with lighter use and run in Power Saver mode I’m sure you could get closer to the advertised 7 hours of battery life.

-All in all, the MeMO is not the perfect tablet, but when you consider the almost ridiculously low price, I think it’s easily the smart buy for anyone in the market for a tablet device to compliment a laptop or smartphone.
+All in all, the MeMO is not the perfect tablet, but when you consider the almost ridiculously low price, for anyone in the market for a tablet device to compliment a laptop or smartphone.

 Follow NLU on Twitter- @NexxtLevelUp